Parametric Channel Estimation and Design for Active-RIS-Assisted Communications: MLE-based Estimation for Active RIS

-The expression in \eqref{eq:ml_beta_omega_psi_full} is minimized when the real part inside the objective is maximized.
-Therefore, the optimal phase $\hat{\omega}$ aligns the exponential term with the phase of the complex inner product.
+\textit{1) ARIS Reflected Channel Phase ($\omega$):} The expression in \eqref{eq:ml_beta_omega_psi_full} is minimized when the real part inside the objective is maximized.
+Therefore, the optimal phase $\hat{\omega}$ aligns the exponential term with the phase of the complex inner product as: